jerrod-lankford/woot-boy/README.md

 Updated some of the parsing since woot changed their layout.
 Still in the process of working out a few kinks.
 Occasionally throws an error due to changing image formats.
 ##TODOS:

--Add a quick item check (some items sell out ~1 minute)
+-Add a quick item check

--Fix some bugs with item switchovers
+-Fix some bugs with item switchovers (Done)

--Write a gui
+-Write a gui (Not doing)

 -Make it fully configurable.
+(Not doing)

--Add a systray icon
+-Add a systray icon (Done)

--Crashes because the image is a png or gif (Still throws error but doesnt crash)
+-Crashes because the image is a png or gif (Done)

--Crashes during lunch sale (Crashes due to the format of the percentage
+-Crashes during lunch sale (Crashes due to the format of the percentage)

 -Make resolution detection automatic (Done)